-Introducing our new monthly webinar series, we’ll be kicking off on 1 June with a high-altitude look at how we help support survivors of trauma when the world itself is going through a time of trauma.
+Introducing our new monthly webinar series, we’ll be kicking off in June with a high-altitude look at how we help support survivors of trauma when the world itself is going through a time of trauma.
 The aim is to provide a supportive, safe and stabilising space in which we can explore how the current coronavirus crisis is affecting both professionals and survivors alike, how we can reregulate and reintegrate, and how we can continue to work safely with trauma even in a time of trauma.

 In this first episode, Carolyn will be providing a framework for understanding trauma, past and present, and how it relates to the current situation:

 - What are the dynamics of trauma and how are they currently playing out?

 - In what ways have we been kicked out of the green zone (safety, neuroception, social engagement, front brain) into a mobilised response of amber, or an immobilised response of red?

 - How can we support existing survivors of trauma through these times when normal coping mechanisms and support services are severely restricted?

 - How is the current crisis providing a mirror and a model of disorganised attachment?

 - What principles of trauma recovery can we apply to help us develop a roadmap for the way forwards, even in these uncharted territories?